symfony/panther/README.md

 ### A Polymorph Feline

 If you are testing a Symfony application, `PanthereTestCase` automatically extends the `WebTestCase` class.
-It means that you can easily create functional tests executing directly the kernel of your application and accessing all your existing services.
-Unlike the Panthère's client, the Symfony's testing client doesn't support JavaScript or taking screenshots, but it is super-fast!
+It means you can easily create functional tests, which can directly execute the kernel of your application and access all your existing services.
+Unlike the Panthère's client, the Symfony's testing client doesn't support JavaScript and screenshots capturing, but it is super-fast!

-Alternatively (and even for non-Symfony apps), Panthère can also leverage the [Goutte](https://github.com/FriendsOfPHP/Goutte) web scraping library.
-Goutte is an intermediate between the Symfony's test client and the Panthère one: it sends real HTTP requests, is fast and can browse any webpage, not only the ones of the application under test.
+Alternatively (and even for non-Symfony apps), Panthère can also leverage the [Goutte](https://github.com/FriendsOfPHP/Goutte) web scraping library, which is an intermediate between the Symfony's and the Panthère's test clients.
+Goutte sends real HTTP requests, it is fast and is able to browse any webpage, not only the ones of the application under test.
-But, because it is entirely written in PHP, Goutte doesn't support JavaScript and other advanced features.
+But Goutte doesn't support JavaScript and other advanced features because it is entirely written in PHP.

 The fun part is that the 3 libraries implement the exact same API, so you can switch from one to another just by calling the appropriate factory method, and find the good trade off for every single test case (do I need JavaScript, do I need